 Both of these tenants created a number of challenges.
 AVEDA uses a tremendous amount of water which necessitated increasing the water line capacity to the building and tenant.
 Gold’s Gym was installing a large lap pool, which required unique structural and enclosure elements to ensure that there would not be a plumbing failure and so that the temperature in pool area did not compromise their other fitness areas.

 In addition, the building was built in the 1970’s and though the structure was sound, all of the buildings systems needed to be brought up to code.
 The entire building had to be reworked: the roof was replaced, new electrical was installed throughout, new sewer lines were brought in and plumbing was revamped, and new HVAC was installed.
-In all, around $3 million was put into the redevelopment of the site, but much more was gained in value to our investors and to this reemerging Austin submarket.
+In all, around $3 million was put into the redevelopment of the site, but much more was gained in value to our commercial real estate investors and to this reemerging Austin submarket.

 AQUILA’s redevelopment of this site turned a worn and dated vacant building on one of Austin’s most trafficked intersections and turned it into an attractive, economically productive building, bringing energy and life to a re-emerging Austin submarket.
 Moreover, this project represents the first major retail redevelopment in the immediate area.
-We believe it played a large role in solidifying what could occur with investment from private enterprise in this area.
+We believe it played a large role in solidifying what could occur with commercial real estate investment from private enterprise in this area.

-This project stands out as an example of how targeted investment in building infrastructure and exterior improvements can bring new life to a previously derelict property.
+This project stands out as an example of how targeted commercial real estate investment in building infrastructure and exterior improvements can bring new life to a previously derelict property.
 The two long term, large tenants are happy with their new homes, and their clients appreciate the improvements.
 The before and after pictures says more than words: Rather than a dilapidated structure falling in disrepair and attracting vandalism and graffiti, you now have an attractive contemporary modern building serving the community and its constituents.

 Ready to talk about how to get the best value out of your commercial property?